 - Remove the dough disc from the fridge.
 Use a rolling pin on a silicone mat or between two sheets of parchment paper, form a disc about 12 inches in diameter.
 Carefully invert into a 9-inch round glass pie plate.
 It will probably break, but you can easily press it back into shape.
 Use your fingertips to crimp the edges.
 Using a fork, prick the bottom and sides of the crust at half inch intervals.
 Return pie crust to fridge or freezer to chill while you prepare the filling and topping.

-- Preheat oven to 425°F. Slice apples thinly and place in a large bowl.
+- Preheat oven to 400°F. Slice apples thinly and place in a large bowl.
 Add lemon juice and vanilla extract and toss to coat.
-Add sugar and spices and toss.
+Add tapioca flour, sugar and spices and toss.